sithydev/create/README.md

-# create
+# SITHFUN Create [BETA]
-Create your own Hexes!
+Create your own Hexes to Hexagon with SITHFUN Create!